b1ndark/project5/README.md

 25. At the **User group name** give it a name for example ```manage-app-name``` and at the bottom click **Create group**
 26. Now on the left click in **Policies** and on the right click **Create policy**
 27. On the right select the json tab, then click **Actions** and then **Import policy**
-28. Search for **AmazonS3FullAccess** and import it, after that get the ARN from **Bucket Policy Editor** and past it in the "resource" within the Policy editor, show look like the one below
+28. Search for **AmazonS3FullAccess** and import it, after that get the ARN from **Bucket Policy Editor** and paste it in the "resource" within the Policy editor, should look like the one below
-29.
     ```ruby
     {
       "Version": "2012-10-17",